Faddeev-Jackiw and Canonical Analysis of the Jackiw-Teitelboim model written as a BF theory

-The aim of this paper is to investigate the canonical Dirac formalism and the Faddeev-Jackiw method of 2D gravity proposed by JT \cite{2a,3,4} wriiten in the BF formulation in 1+1 dimensions introduced by K. Isler and C.A.Kamimura \cite{Fu}.
-It is important to comment that there exist analysis of the BF action developed in a smaller phase space\footnote{This means that only those variables that occur in the action with temporal derivative are considered as dynamical \cite{Esca}.} through Dirac's algorithm reported in \cite{7,7a} and the Hamilton-Jacobi formalism has been studied in \cite{8}, however, in \cite{7, 7a} the analysis of Dirac's formalism was developed in a smaller phase space and the complete structure of the constraints on the full phase space was not reported.
+This article aims to present two classical approaches to analyze the JT model written as a BF theory in 1+1 dimensions introduced by K. Isler and C.A.Kamimura \cite{Fu} by means of Dirac formalism and the Faddeev-Jackiw method.
+It is important to comment that there exist analysis of the BF action developed in a smaller phase space\footnote{This means that only those variables that occur in the action with temporal derivative are considered as dynamical \cite{Esca}.} through Dirac's algorithm reported in \cite{7,7a} and the Hamilton-Jacobi formalism has been studied in \cite{8}, however, in \cite{7, 7a} the analysis was developed in a smaller phase space and the complete structure of the constraints on the full phase space was not reported.
 The implementation of Dirac's approach in the full phase space, it is important in the classification of the constraints in first and second class, in some cases, it is complicated and is not a trivial task \cite{9, 8a}, therefore, it is necessary to use another framework that could give us a complete description of singular systems.
-In this context, the Faddeev-Jackiw [FJ] \cite{8b} formalism with the Barcelos Neto-Wotzasek extension [BW] \cite{10a,10b} is an alternative scheme to the Dirac approach.
-The combination of [FJ] and [BW] is sometimes called in the literature as modified FJ formalism, or symplectic approach.
-We can find diverse applications, developments and the equivalence between Dirac method and the original [FJ] in \cite{10a, 10b, 12a, 8bb, 8bbb, 10c, 10d}.
-Recently, the [FJ] symplectic formalism has been employed to study the Bonzom-Livine action \cite{10e}, topologically massive gravity [TMG]\cite{10f}, and the abelian analog version of TMG theory at the chiral point \cite{10g} and also in four-dimensional General Relativity(GR) and to GR extensions \cite{10h}.
+In this context, the Faddeev-Jackiw JT \cite{8b} formalism with the Barcelos Neto-Wotzasek extension BW \cite{10a,10b} is an alternative scheme to the Dirac approach.
+The combination of JT and BW is sometimes called in the literature as modified FJ formalism, or symplectic approach.
+We can find diverse applications, developments and the equivalence between Dirac method and the original JT in \cite{10a, 10b, 12a, 8bb, 8bbb, 10c, 10d}.
+Recently, the JT symplectic formalism has been employed to study the Bonzom-Livine action \cite{10e}, topologically massive gravity TMG \cite{10f}, and the abelian analog version of TMG theory at the chiral point \cite{10g} and also in four-dimensional General Relativity GR and to GR extensions \cite{10h}.